awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 	&Signature=<Signature>
 ```

-## Authorizing Network Access to a DB Instance from an Amazon EC2 Instance<a name="USER_WorkingWithSecurityGroups.AuthorizingEC2"></a>
+## Authorizing network access to a DB instance from an Amazon EC2 instance<a name="USER_WorkingWithSecurityGroups.AuthorizingEC2"></a>

 If you want to access your DB instance from an Amazon EC2 instance, you must first determine if your EC2 instance and DB instance are in a VPC\.
 If you are using a default VPC, you can assign the same EC2 or VPC security group that you used for your EC2 instance when you create or modify the DB instance that the EC2 instance accesses\.